lgcyofficial/AIHedgeFund/README.md

 # TradeAgent

 We built an AI-native hedge fund simulator that thinks like a team, acts like a fund, and explains itself like a product.

-TradeAgent is an AI-native hedge fund simulator for live decision making, portfolio construction, and real-time investment intelligence.
+TradeAgent brings together multiple specialized AI agents, live market and news analysis, committee voting, risk controls, portfolio construction, factor and theme exposure modeling, benchmark tracking, and backtesting inside one real-time command deck.
+Instead of generating a single stock pick, the system shows how investment decisions are formed, challenged, risk-managed, and evaluated, making the full workflow visible and understandable.
+The result is a product that feels closer to a real investment operating system than a typical AI demo, with clear value for research teams, portfolio managers, and anyone who needs faster, more transparent decision support.

 The problem is not lack of ideas.
 The problem is turning ideas into coordinated, risk-aware portfolio decisions fast enough to matter.